Verification and comparison of four numerical schemes for a 1D viscoelastic blood flow model: Numerical solvers

 \subsection{MacCormack scheme}

 In FD framework, MacCormack method~\cite{Maccormack69} is very suitable for nonlinear hyperbolic systems of conservation laws.
 It is equivalent to the Lax-Wendroff scheme for linear systems.
-It has the following characteristics: conservative, three-point spatial stencil and two time levels (predictor and corrector), second-order accurate in time and space.
+It has the following characteristics: conservative form, three-point spatial stencil and two time levels (predictor and corrector), second-order accuracy in time and space.

-For the conservative system~(\ref{subproblemHyper}), an approximate solution $U^{*}$ is obtained from $U^n$ in the first step and then corrected in the second to give the solution $U^{n+1}$ at the next time step $t+\Delta t$.
-The numerical solution is performed in a mesh with $N+1$ points which defines the spatial resolution $\Delta x = { L \over N}$, see Figure~\ref{meshFD}.
+The numerical solution is performed in a mesh with $N+1$ points and thus the spatial resolution is $\Delta x = { L \over N}$, see Figure~\ref{meshFD}.
+For the conservative system~(\ref{subproblemHyper}), an approximate solution $\bold{U}^{*}$ is obtained first from $\bold{U}^n$ and then $\bold{U}^{*}$ is corrected to give the solution $\bold{U}^{n+1}$ at the time step $t+\Delta t$.
 The finite difference equations (at the interior grid points) are then : \begin{enumerate} \item predictor step

 \item corrector step